tbs1-bo/pipoweroff/README.md

 ## Links

 - [pi-shutdown](https://github.com/gilyes/pi-shutdown/) is a similar
-  project that allows to shudwon the pi by connecting to pin with a jumper or a button.
+  project that allows to shutdown the Pi by connecting pins with a jumper or a button.